aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 ```bash
 wget -r -nd https://archive.jive.eu/sfxc-workshop/n24l2/ -A "n24l2*"
 ```
+or by manually downloading the files from `https://archive.jive.eu/sfxc-workshop/n24l2/` using a web browser.

 ## Create vex file
 While vex files drive both the correlator and observing stations, the vex files created by